ibm-cloud-docs/account/context-restrictions-what-is.md

 You can decide how you want to enforce a rule upon creation and update the rule enforcement at any time.

 Enabled
 :   Enforce the rule.
-Depending on the service that you select, monitoring denied access attempts through {{site.data.keyword.at_short}} might be available.
+Depending on the service that you select, monitoring denied access attempts through {{site.data.keyword.atracker_short}} might be available.
 Review each service's documentation to learn about how they integrate with context-based restrictions.

 Disabled
 :   No restrictions apply to your account resources.
 Select this option if you're not ready to enable the rule.

 Report-only
 :   Depending on the service that you select, you can monitor how a rule affects access without enforcing it.
-With report-only mode, all attempts to access resources in the account are logged in {{site.data.keyword.at_short}}.
+With report-only mode, all attempts to access resources in the account are logged in {{site.data.keyword.atracker_short}}.
 If available, monitoring is recommended for 30 days before you enforce a rule.

 Report-only mode is not available for all services, so review each service's documentation to learn about how they integrate with context-based restrictions.